Cora Pongracz (1943 – 2003)

 Gelatin silver print, print date: 2015

-Montage, Rahmen Archival mat board 50 x 65 cm, aluminium frame (optional)
+Mounting, Framing Archival mat board 50 x 65 cm and frame on request

 Double weight baryta paper, semi-matte surface